vttale/serve-stale/README.md

       interpreted to mean that the RR can only be used for the transaction in progress, and should not be cached.
 Values SHOULD be capped on the orders of days to weeks, with a recommended cap of 604,800 seconds.
-If the authority for the data is unavailable when attempting to refresh, the record MAY be used as though it is unexpired.
+If the data is unable to be authoritatively refreshed when the TTL expires, the record MAY be used as though it is unexpired.

    Interpreting values which have the high order bit set as being positive, rather than 0, is a change from [RFC2181].
 Suggesting a